uozuAho/note_searcher/vscode/README.md

 the search result.
 You can also copy this link from an editor tab.

+### Backlinks

+Links to the currently open note are shown in backlinks section of the sidebar.

 ### Find dead links

-Dead links to other notes & local files are shown in the sidebar.
-Dead links are updated whenever a file is saved.
+Markdown links to files that can't be found are shown in the dead links section of the sidebar.

 ## UNDER CONSTRUCTION